mnot/I-D/safe-hint/draft.md

 with access to the request stream (e.g. for "http" URLs).
 Therefore, it is prohibited from being included in requests with the "http" scheme.

-Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user by sites.
+Its presence reveals information about the user, which may be of assistance in "fingerprinting" the user by sites and other entities in the network.
+This information which provides insight into the preferences of the user, might be used to make assumptions about the user and so could be used to target categories of user for purposes such as targeting (including advertising and identification of minors).
 Therefore, user agents SHOULD NOT include it in requests when the user has expressed a desire to avoid such attacks (e.g., some forms of "private mode" browsing).

 By its nature, including "safe" in requests does not assure that all content will actually be safe;
 it is only when servers elect to honor it that content might be "safe".